jhn322/kometa-config/README.md

 1. Download this repository.
 2. Rename folder to "Plex-meta-manager".
-3. Recommended to install docker with compose or docker desktop if you haven't already, otherwise local install with python 3.8 will do.
+3. Install docker with compose or docker desktop if you haven't already.
 4. Open terminal and navigate to your path:

 **Windows:** "cd C:\path\to\Plex-meta-manager"